exonomyapp/interNovel/docs/functional-spec.md

 **Proposal:** Streamline document management and provide flexible integration with a variety of external services through optional third-party authentication.

 *   **Details:**
-    *   **Document Storage Integration:** Allow users to connect accounts from third-party services (e.g., GitHub, GitLab, Google Docs) to store the actual text files of their novels.
+    *   **Document Storage Integration:** Internovel will primarily use Supabase and OrbitDB in tandem for robust document storage.
+This dual approach ensures content availability even if one service is unavailable.
+Users can also connect accounts from third-party services (e.g., GitHub, GitLab, Google Docs) to store the actual text files of their novels, with DIDs used across all storage solutions.
     *   **Broader External Service Integration:** Support connecting accounts from various third-party service providers beyond just document storage.
     *   **Optional Third-Party Authentication:** Implement a mechanism for users to optionally authenticate with third-party services.
 This authentication is separate from the core InterNovel platform authentication and is not required for basic platform usage.
     *   **Leveraging External Resources:** Enable users to leverage features and resources from connected third-party services that can enhance their writing process.
 Examples include: